(Image courtesy of The Getty’s Open Content Program—more info at this link)

 9.5: is everything someone will do what they’re able to do? [link]

 This passage includes a surprisingly direct answer to G.E Hughes’s (1989) question, what are Buridan’s possible horses?
-I examine this, in relation to possible worlds, in an article now forthcoming in Dialectica [link]
+I examine this, in relation to possible worlds, in an article in Dialectica [link]

-In some recent articles, I’ve been including full translations of the relevant texts, usually as appendices.
+In some recent articles, I’ve included full translations (and sometimes editions) of the relevant texts, usually as appendices.
 (Many thanks to the editors who have allowed me to do this).
 Here is a list:

-Anonymous H17’s criticism of Abelard’s views on the composition of thoughts [link]
+• Anonymous H17’s criticism of Abelard’s views on the composition of thoughts (edition and translation) [link]

-Anonymous H10 and H17 on divine foreknowledge and future contingents (forthcoming)
+• Anonymous H10 and H17 on divine foreknowledge and future contingents (edition and translation) [link]